rishiraj88/order-manager/README.md

-# Order Manager (E-Commerce Platform)
+# Order Manager (Order Module of E-Commerce Platform)
-- This project essentially showcases the real-world problems facing most of the businesses today can be simply attended to with a distributed system.
-Such a system is implemented using modern web technologies, integrated together with asynchronous and synchronous communication.
+- This project essentially showcases that the real-world problems faced by most of the businesses today can be simply attended to with a distributed approach.
+Such a system is implemented using modern web technologies, knitted with asynchronous and synchronous communications.

 - Some of the technologies used in this project are:
 - Spring Boot 3.2, Java 21
 - Keycloak (OAuth2, OpenID Connect) for User Account management, Authorization and Authentication [*Reference Doc*](https://github.com/rishiraj88/order-manager/blob/main/gateway%20implementation%20with%20Keycloak.md)